Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 - Stakeholders
 - Potential problems

-I wanted to point this seemingly irrelevant step out for a couple of reasons.
+I am pointing this seemingly irrelevant step out for several reasons.
 The first reason is that a project plan forces you to think about how to solve a problem.
-This is often the most difficult part.
+This is often the most challenging part.
 It also forces you to create some documentation around the project.
-If you do not create some basic documentation around your projects it will eventually be used against you and not to your benefit.
-The problem will have a tendency to sprawl.
+If you do not create some essential documentation around your projects, it will eventually be used against you and not to your benefit.
+The problem will tend to sprawl.
 Make a habit of building project charters for any projects involving multiple stakeholders or external groups.
-It will make scoping projects much easier and help keep everyone on task and on budget.
+It will make scoping projects much more manageable and help keep everyone on task and budget.

 ### Establishing objectives

-Objectives can be a little vague, but they derive from the _business case_ and _problem statement_.
-Let's take a stab at establishing some objectives.
+Objectives can be vague but derive from the _business case_ and _problem statement_.
+Let's take a stab at establishing some goals.
 We'll use some concepts from "Six Sigma" [@Campe2007] for this example.

-The business case is simply a statement that indicates the importance of the project.
+The business case is simply a statement indicating the project's importance.
 It should demonstrate why the project needs to be addressed:

-> Customer satisfaction has been linked to repeat purchases and has a demonstrable impact on year-over-year revenue.
-Additionally, customer satisfaction scores predicibly degrade once attendance exceeds 30,000.
+> Customer satisfaction has been linked to repeat purchases and demonstrably impacts year-over-year revenue.
+Additionally, customer satisfaction scores predictably degrade once attendance exceeds 30,000.
 Surveys have concluded that improving these scores can be best achieved by decreasing the wait time at concessions throughout our venue.
-With over 100 games left in the season, we have an opportuinty to demonstably impact season ticket renewals.
+We can demonstrably impact season ticket renewals with over 100 games left in the season.
 Additionally, our capital budgets must be completed in the next sixty days.

 What does this statement establish?